-- Should their child require any medication to be administered during the trip, the parent/carer will ensure it is given to the First Aider on the trip along with the Medication Consent Form (available to download from the school website) and clear instructions on administration.
+- Should their child require any medication to be administered during the trip, the parent/carer will ensure it is given to the First Aider on the trip along with the Medication Consent Form (available to download from the school website - Medical Protocols) and clear instructions on administration.
 The parent/carer takes full responsibility for ensuring that any medication given to the First Aider is in-date and in its original packaging.
 Any prescribed medication will include the pharmacy label with their child’s name, instructions for administration, dosage and storage clearly labelled and legible.

 It is a parent’s responsibility to contact the School Health and Welfare Officers to discuss any medical concerns/needs or medication for their child whilst on a school trip.

 *It is essential that medical are made aware of any prescribed medication and any requests to administer such medication are made in advance of the trip.